samlarby/The-Wrexham-AFC-Quiz/README.md

     * The future plan is to add more than ten questions in each difficulty level and then pick ten different questions from random to add variety to the quiz.
 Also have two different leaderboards for each difficulty level.

 ### Further testing
-* A lot of testing was done to ensure all page content was clearly visible on different screen sizes.
+* A lot of testing was done to ensure all page content was clearly visible on different screen sizes, including phones tablets and desktop screen sizes.
 * The website was viewed in multiple different screen sizes using google chromes developer tools.
 * The website was viewed and tested in different web browsers (google chrome, safari, microsoft edge, firefox).

+### Manual Javascript testing
+* The correct difficulty level is shown to the user depending on what button the user clicks (easy or hard).
+* Once the difficulty is chosen the corresponding questions are shown to the user and the timer begins.
+* If the user selects the correct answer the button turns green and the score is incremented by one.
+The buttons are also disabled when one answer is selected.
+This stops the user from being able to click on the correct answer after getting it wrong.
+* If the user clicks the wrong answer it turns red then the correct one is shown to them.
+* The user can click on next question and it takes them to the next question.
+* Once all questions have been answered the user can click next question and a submit form is shown.
+They can enter their name and submit their score to the highscore page.
+* Scores show on the highscore page unless the user clears them using the clear high score button.
+    * Here is a flow chart of how I wanted the game to work.
+[Flowchart](documentation/javascript-flow-chart.jpg)

 ## Bugs Found